 Redefining On-prem Software

-Instead of enterprises sending data out to thousands of multi-tenant vendor applications, applications are delivered to servers controlled by the companies where the data already resides.
-Stop sending your data to apps.
-Start bringing apps to your data.
+With SaaS, enterprises were sending data out to thousands of vendor-hosted applications.
+With Modern On-prem, applications are delivered to clusters controlled by the companies where the data already resides.

-Currently, the best implementations of modern on-prem put Kubernetes at the center.
-The application vendor creates a Kubernetes based application and distributes it to an enterprise to deploy into their existing Kubernetes cluster.
-Kubernetes is a natural choice for this--it is becoming the industry standard for the patterns and primitives for creating truly reliable applications at scale.
-Leveraging tools that allow for increased reliability at the application level reduces the operational overhead of managing the application.
+Kubernetes has quickly become the common substrate for commercial enterprise software distribution.
+In this model, Independent Software Vendors (ISVs) are able to provide highly automated versions of their applications that require ever-decreasing amounts of manual operations.
+As such, the best implementations of Modern On-prem put Kubernetes at the center.
+The application vendor creates a Kubernetes based application (aka Kubernetes Off-The-Shelf Software or KOTS) and distributes it to an enterprise to deploy into their existing Kubernetes cluster.
+Kubernetes is a natural choice for this–it is becoming the industry standard for the patterns and primitives for creating truly reliable applications at scale.